-- Alcohol is a depressant – Alcohol’s main effect is to depress, or slow, the body’s natural processes, including circulation and respiration.
-Proper circulation and respiration are vital to helping your back stay healthy, because these important bodily functions flush toxins out of your body’s soft tissues and feed your body the nutrients it needs to function.
+- Alcohol is a depressant.
+Alcohol’s main effect is to depress or slow the body’s natural processes, including circulation and respiration.
+Proper circulation and respiration are vital to helping your back stay healthy because these important bodily functions flush toxins out of your body’s soft tissues and feed your body the nutrients it needs to function.

-If you find that drinking alcohol causes an increase in your back pain, consider these strategies to reduce or eliminate your alcohol consumption:
+If you find that drinking alcohol causes an increase in your neck or back pain, consider these strategies to reduce or eliminate your alcohol consumption:

-- In social situations, alternate drinking water with drinking alcohol.
+- In social situations, alternate drinking water with drinking alcohol

-- Drink non-alcoholic beer, or virgin versions of margaritas, daiquiris and other popular alcoholic drinks.
+- Drink nonalcoholic beer or virgin versions of margaritas, daiquiris and other popular alcoholic drinks